katie-zhong/katie-zhong/README.md

 → 👋 Hey, I’m Katie!

-→ 🤿 I’m diving into AI and all things tech
+→ 🤿 I’m diving into all things tech

 → 🌱 And I’m currently learning R

-→ 🤗 Feel free to add me on [LinkedIn](https://www.linkedin.com/in/katie-zhong-163684163/)!
+→ 🤗 Feel free to connect on [LinkedIn](https://www.linkedin.com/in/katie-zhong-163684163/)!